instantOS/instantos.github.io/repoinfo.md

 ### [grub-instantos](https://github.com/instantOS/grub-instantos)

-The grub theme for insatntOS.
+The grub theme for instantOS.
 This only contains the theme, nothing else.

 ### [rox-filer](https://github.com/instantOS/rox-filer)